gboeing/osmnx/CONTRIBUTING.md

   - search through the [open issues](https://github.com/gboeing/osmnx/issues?q=is%3Aopen+is%3Aissue) and [closed issues](https://github.com/gboeing/osmnx/issues?q=is%3Aissue+is%3Aclosed) first
   - if the problem is with a dependency of this project, open an issue on the dependency's repo
   - if the problem is with OSMnx and you can fix it simply, please submit a PR
-  - if the problem persists, please open an issue in the [issue tracker](https://github.com/gboeing/osmnx/issues) including a minimal working example to reproduce the problem
+  - if the problem persists, please open an issue in the [issue tracker](https://github.com/gboeing/osmnx/issues) filling out all sections of the template, including a minimal working example to reproduce the problem

 #### If you have a feature proposal or want to contribute: